U.S. lawmakers seek independent review of auto regulator

 According to the letters requesting the investigation, lawmakers want to know “why NHTSA did not act more quickly to mandate recalls before the auto companies did so voluntarily.”

-In recent months, NHTSA has tried to manage a separate massive recall for potentially defective Takata Corp air bags that could spray shrapnel at occupants.
-(Reporting by Patrick Rucker; Editing by Richard Chang)
+In recent months, NHTSA has tried to manage a separate massive recall for potentially defective Takata Corp 7312.T air bags that could spray shrapnel at occupants.